Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

 The unfortunate truth is that you’re probably paying for unused (or underused) SaaS applications.
 And because so many employees are purchasing SaaS applications via expense reimbursement, chances are also good that your organization is paying for tools with redundant functionality.
 You might even be paying for the exact same application multiple times!

 SaaS Renewals Catch IT Procurement Professionals Off Guard

 Procurement’s lack of visibility into SaaS spending and use is especially problematic when it comes to renewals – which are a frequent occurrence at most organizations.
-Zylo research found that large organizations experience an average of three SaaS application renewals each business day.
+Zylo research found that large organizations experience an average of one SaaS application renewals each business day.